There’s real psychology behind the effectiveness of checklists: setting smaller, incremental goals motivates us to accomplish bigger things.

 Are Your Goals Relevant?

-A good content marketing strategy aligns with a brand’s overall goals.
+A good agency content strategy aligns with a brand’s overall goals.
 It’s vital to understand what types of content will be the most relevant to your target audience.
-There are dozens of types of content you can employ to get your message to the right people.
+There are dozens of types of content marketing services you can employ to get your message to the right people.
 Blog posts, social media, white papers, eBooks, newsletters, case studies, videos, and infographics are some of the most popular.
 Many marketers worry about not covering all their bases, but it can be dangerous to spread yourself too thin.
 Take a cue from baseball and focus your effort and resources on 3 bases, or types of content.
 You stand a much better chance of hitting a home run.

 Are Your Goals Time-bound?

 If specifics are about the why, time limits are about the “when.”
-Each goal of your content marketing strategy should have an endpoint.
+Each goal of your agency content strategy should have an endpoint.
 Too-vague goals keep you on a path that it might be best turning off from.
 Remember, too, that it’s easier to stay motivated when there’s an end in sight.
 Setting time-bound goals to your content marketing strategy also helps establish regular periods of measurement, evaluation, and retooling.

 The Bottom Line